Bam Bam (band)

-Bam Bam was an American house and acid house artist, created by the vocalist and multi-instrumentalist Chris Westbrook.
+Chris Westbrook, better known by his stage name Bam Bam, is a Chicago house music and acid house artist, producer and multi-instrumentalist.

 Biography

-They had mainstream chart success in the United Kingdom during the 1980s with a single entitled "Give It to Me", which was released on the Serious record label.
-It entered the UK Singles Chart on March 19, 1988, and reached #65; it was in the chart for two weeks.
+BamBam's 1988 single "Give It to Me" reached No. 65 on the UK Singles Chart.
+It was released on Westbrook Records and licensed to Serious records in London (UK).

 Bam Bam went on to release several more records and remixes, and samples of their work appeared on many other tracks.